PasToujoursTitou/Minecraft-Java/README.md

 Installation
 -----------------
-Just place the files into your plugins folder on your server.
-Keep in mind these plugins are made for Spigot/Bukkit servers!
+Just place the files into your plugins folder on your server. <br>Keep in mind these plugins are made for Spigot/Bukkit servers!
+This will not work on Vanilla Minecraft Servers!!!

 ! ! !
 DISCLAIMER ! ! !
 --------------------------------